Sarah Godlewski: Career

-Wisconsin State Treasurer
+Wisconsin state treasurer

 Campaign

-In February 2018, Godlewski led a campaign coalition opposing a ballot measure that would have eliminated the office of the State Treasurer.
-Voters rejected the measure, voting to retain the state treasurers office by a 62 to 38 percent margin.
-In April 2018, Godlewski announced her candidacy for state treasurer.
+In the spring of 2018, Godlewski led a campaign coalition opposing a Wisconsin ballot measure that would have eliminated the office of the state treasurer from the Constitution of Wisconsin.
+Voters rejected the constitutional amendment, with 62% voting against eliminating the office of state treasurer.
+Just after the referendum, in April 2018, Godlewski announced her candidacy for state treasurer.
 Godlewski won a three-way primary on August 14, 2018, receiving 43.5% of the vote.
-Her opponents were former television anchor Cynthia Kaump and former Treasurer Dawn Marie Sass.
+Her opponents were former television anchor Cynthia Kaump and former state treasurer Dawn Marie Sass.

-Godlewski raised over $700,000 for her campaign, while Travis Hartwig, her Republican opponent, raised less than $13,000.
+For the general election, Godlewski raised over $700,000 for her campaign, while Travis Hartwig, her Republican opponent, raised less than $13,000.
 Godlewski and her husband contributed over $300,000 to her own campaign.
 She won the general election with 50.9% of the vote, to Hartwig's 46.8%.
-She took more of the vote share than the newly elected Democratic governor, lieutenant governor, and attorney general and flipped 9 counties that went for Trump.
+She took more of the vote share than the newly elected Democratic governor, lieutenant governor, and attorney general and flipped 9 counties that had voted for Trump in the 2016 presidential election.

 Tenure

-After being elected, Godlewski received a memo from the Legislative Reference Bureau that identified 16 responsibilities that the State Treasurer should be doing but had neglected in recent years.
+After being elected, Godlewski received a memo from the Wisconsin Legislative Reference Bureau that identified 16 responsibilities that the state treasurer should be doing but had neglected in recent years.
 During the transition for Governor-elect Tony Evers, Godlewski was appointed to serve as a member of the Next Generation Workforce and Economic Development Policy Advisory Council.
 In January 2019, Godlewski was unanimously elected to serve as chairwoman of the state Board of Commissioners of Public Lands.
 The state Board of Commissioners of Public Lands voted to lift a GOP mandated gag order prohibiting staff from discussing or considering the material risk of climate change to state investments.
 In August 2019, Godlewski and Governor Evers established a Retirement Task Force to create new investment options and expand awareness of retirement planning in Wisconsin.
-In February 2021, the Task Force presented its results to Governor Evers.
-Its recommendations include five proposals: WisconsinSaves, 401(K)ids, Emergency Savings, Incentivize Participation, Interactive E-Commerce Portal.
+In February 2021, the task force presented its results to Governor Evers.
+Its recommendations included five proposals: WisconsinSaves, 401(K)ids, Emergency Savings, Incentivize Participation, and Interactive E-Commerce Portal.
 In March 2020, Godlewski created the Treasurer's Homeowners Task Force.
 In her role as the chair of the Board of Commissioners of Public Lands, she released an additional $5.25 million to aid in virtual learning on top of a record $38.2 million to public school libraries.